-As discussed above, sudden and simultaneous cessation or divestiture of swaps dealing has the potential to cause general financial market disruption, and such a disruption to credit and capital markets could weaken job growth and have other negative macroeconomic consequences.
-Avoiding these potential market disruptions favors granting the 24-month Transition Period to the Branch.
+As discussed above, sudden and simultaneous cessation or divestiture of IDI swaps dealing has the potential to cause general financial market disruption, and such a disruption to credit and capital markets could weaken job growth and have other negative macroeconomic consequences.
+Avoiding these potential market disruptions favors granting a 24-month transition period to the Bank.